magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

   * Adjust the weight slider to **100%** for the **(2.0.1)** route.
   * Click **Save**

-If you `curl` the store front a few more times and check the metrics on the **sava-product** gateway page, you'll see that all the requests are routed to version 1 of the API.
+If you `curl` the store front a few more times and check the metrics on the **sava-product** gateway page, you'll see that all the requests are now correctly routed to version 1 of the API.

 {{< note title="What next?" >}}
 * Find out more about the synergy between [Vamp and Kubernetes](/documentation/how-vamp-works/v1.0.0/vamp-and-kubernetes/)